jmetev1/practice/html5/README.md

 	}]
 	```

+2. Format the _price_ in the table as US Currency (with a dollar sign, commas, and 2 decimal points) _[hint hint](http://openexchangerates.github.io/accounting.js/)_.

+3. Sum the price of all items and include it as _Total_ in the footer of the table.
+Make sure to also format the total as US Currency.

+4. Center-align & bold the header fields.
+Leave the table body & footer item fields left-aligned.
+Right-align the price field in the table body & footer.

+5. Zebra-stripe the table.
+In other words, highlight every other row with a light-grayish-type color.

-3. Wire up the _Add New_ form at the bottom of the page to add new items to the table.
-When you add a new item, it should add it to the end of the table.
+6. Add an _Add New_ form to the bottom of the page to add new items to the table.
+The form should have two text boxes for _Item_ & _Price_.
+When you submit the form, it should add the new item to the end of the table.
 It should also save the new item to the server by issuing a `POST` request to `/items`.
 The `POST` body should be JSON (the server won't accept form data):

 	```json
 	{